 Skip to main content

-How to Speed Up Your E-Commerce Store: A Complete Guide
+How to Speed Up Your E-Commerce Store: Techniques That Actually Work

 Image Optimization

-Images are typically the largest assets on any e-commerce page, often accounting for 60-80% of total page weight.
-Optimizing them is the single highest-impact change you can make.
+Images are typically the largest assets on any e-commerce page, often 60-80% of total page weight.
+This is always the first place we look.
+The gains are usually large and require no architectural changes.

 Caching Strategies

-Caching eliminates redundant work by storing the results of expensive operations and serving them directly on subsequent requests.
+Caching stores the results of expensive operations and serves them directly on repeat requests.
+Done well, it's the single largest performance multiplier available to you.

 Browser Caching

 Set appropriate Cache-Control headers for static assets.
-CSS, JavaScript, and images should have long cache lifetimes (one year) with versioned filenames so updates are instant.
+CSS, JavaScript, and images should carry long cache lifetimes (one year) with versioned filenames so updates invalidate immediately.
+In Nginx, a typical static asset cache header looks like: add_header Cache-Control "public, max-age=31536000, immutable";

 Server-Side Caching